-The general education requirements in the Associate in Science (A.S.) degree do not satisfy the IAI General Education Core Curriculum (GECC) Requirements.
-Students may choose to take the courses necessary to complete the IAI GECC at Parkland College or at the transfer institution (see page 71).
+The general education requirements in the Associate in Science (A.S.) degree do not fully satisfy the IAI General Education Core Curriculum (GECC) Requirements.
+Students may choose to take one additional HUM/FA course and one additional Social/Behavioral Science course to complete the IAI GECC certificate at Parkland College or at the transfer institution (see page "General Education Core Curriculum Certificate" on page 74).